 - The Writing Center offers a guide to Chicago/Turabian citation.

 The History Lab is a resource center for undergraduate students studying, researching, and writing about the past.
-It is staffed by talented and experienced graduate students from the Department of History.
+It is staffed by experienced graduate students from the Department of History.

-Through individual and group tutoring, the Lab focuses on honing students’ abilities to form suitable topics, conduct research, develop arguments and thesis statements, cite evidence properly, and write using an effective process.
+Through individual tutoring, the Lab focuses on honing students’ abilities to form topics, conduct research, develop arguments and thesis statements, cite evidence, and write effectively.
 The Lab is equipped also to support challenges faced by English-language learners.

 Let us help you with your paper or research project, no matter your stage in the process.
-From developing a topic and drafting a thesis, to revising and fine-tuning your citations, our staff will help you become a sharp, analytical thinker with strong communication skills.
+Our staff will help you become a sharp, analytical thinker with strong communication skills.